Bearsampp/module-powershell/.gradle-docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for the Bearsampp Module ConsoleZ Gradle build system.
+Common issues and solutions for the Bearsampp module Shell Gradle build system.

 ---